Luftare/shadow/README.md

 #### Server

+- new game is initted if second player connects
+- idle players are disconnected by server
 - frags are notified to all players
 - server test scored hits and does not apply shots from already dead players
 - server keeps track of player that have connected during the game and will show them as observers

 #### Client

+- waiting for next round is displayed when joining new game

 ### Gameplay